 I couldn’t help but see as I studied the topic that women in the church had covered their heads to pray/prophesy for over 1900 years.
-Many Christian women covered their heads ALL the time so that they could pray properly at any moment.
+Many Christian women covered their heads ALL the time so that they could “pray properly” at any moment, giving proper respect to the “head” of their household – their husbands.
 It wasn’t until the rise of feminism in the 1960s that women began to abandon head coverings when they prayed and went to church.

 WE KNOW BETTER THAN GOD

 It hit me.

 The reason the symbol of a head covering is no longer “culturally relevant” to us is that we ditched the God-given authority of our husbands.